larryfast/DevOps_MindMap/Content/NoCategory/+Cattle +IaC -Snowflakes.md

 ### +Cattle +IaC -Snowflakes
-- Back in the day we used to configure servers by hand and invent a unique name for each.
+- Back in the day we built servers by hand and gave each a unique name.
+	- Servers as Pets
+- As infrastructure gets bigger the pet model starts failing.
+The uniqueness of individual servers becomes a maintenance problem.
-- Generically we call them Snowflakes.
-Each is unique.
+	- Servers as Snowflakes.
 - Product would get deployed and redeployed onto a Snowflake.
 - The server config was manually upgraded incrementally
 - Snowflakes are expensive to maintain